Elm Academy’s Online CCAT Course

-The CCAT is a difficult test with many unique question types, so the best way to prepare is by taking realistic, timed, full-length tests.
-This allows your child to become familiar with the question types so that they aren’t caught off guard when it comes time to take the real test.
-The CCAT in particular has many question types that would likely be confusing if you’re seeing them for the first time.
+The best way to get your child ready for the CCAT is to take realistic, timed, full-length tests.
+Doing so will allow your child to become comfortable with the question types so that they aren’t surprised when they see them on test day.
+The CCAT in particular has many unique question types that would likely confuse your child if they are seeing them for the first time.

-The CCAT is also a timed test, so practicing with a full-length test will also help your child work under the pressure of the limited administration time.
-All in all, experiencing a realistic practice test will make taking the real test a less stressful experience for your child, and will allow them to perform to the best of their abilities.
+Full-length tests also help your child get used to working under the pressure of the limited administration time.
+Experiencing a realistic practice test will make taking the real test a less stressful experience for your child, and will allow them to perform to the best of their abilities.

-The Canadian Cognitive Abilities Test, or CCAT, is the Canadian version of the CogAT (Cognitive Abilities Test).
-It is a standardized multiple choice test that is used to assess reasoning skills.
-The CCAT is often used by schools to assess children for gifted and talented or other advanced school programs.
+The CCAT, or Canadian Cognitive Abilities Test, is a standardized multiple choice test that is frequently used to assess children for gifted and talented or other advanced school programs.